michalkaczmarczyk12000/django_images_api/README.md

 - the task took me about 7-8 hours

 ## Future plans
-Add celery asynchronius task queue or Kafka broker
+Add celery asynchronius task queue or Kafka broker and use amazon s3 to data storage